Evidence-Based EFT

 Individual 1:1

-Erin is a certified practitioner in Clinical Emotional Freedom Techniques (Clinical EFT) and currently offers individual clinical EFT support sessions in-person and via Telehealth (using video calling as her primary platform).
+Erin is an accredited practitioner in Evidence-Based Emotional Freedom Techniques (EB-EFT) and currently offers individual EB-EFT support sessions in-person and via Telehealth (using video calling as her primary platform).
+Erin offers all EB-EFT services as a clinical psychologist.

-Sessions that incorporate clinical EFT are between 60 and 90 minutes in duration.
+Sessions that incorporate EB-EFT are between 50 and 80 minutes in duration.

 The nature of an individual’s presenting issue will help to decide how many sessions to engage in.
 For some people, engaging in a few sessions may feel enough, while for others it may feel appropriate to book a series of 4-6 sessions before reviewing their ongoing support needs.
 A tailored support plan can be developed within your initial session Erin.